-- 1. A Wetland (also see "wetlands" and "wetlands buffers" definitions in Article II of the Milton Zoning Ordinance) is hereby determined to be an area which would be delineated as a wetland using the methodology required by the State of New Hampshire Department of Environmental Service Wetlands Bureau, surface waters, and including the buffer requirements of section H of this Ordinance.
-The Department of Environmental Service Wetlands Bureau requires wetlands to be delineated using a combination of the Corps of Engineers Wetlands Delineation Manual, Technical Report Y-87-1, Environmental Laboratory, Department of the Army, 1987 and the Field Indicators for Identifying Hydric Soils in New England, Version 2, New England Interstate Water Pollution Control Commission, 1998.
-As of the writing of this Ordinance the approved wetlands delineation methodology uses three parameters, hydric soils, hydrophytic vegetation, and wetland hydrology.
+- 1. A Wetland (also see "wetlands" and "wetland buffers and setbacks" definitions in Article II of the Milton Zoning Ordinance) is hereby determined to be an area which would be delineated as a wetland using the methodology required by the State of New Hampshire Department of Environmental Service Wetlands Bureau, surface waters, and including the Wetland buffer and setback requirements of section D of this Ordinance.
+The Department of Environmental Service Wetlands Bureau requires wetlands to be delineated using a combination of the Corps of Engineers Wetlands Delineation Manual, Technical Report Y-87-1, Environmental Laboratory, Department of the Army, 1987 and the Field Indicators for Identifying Hydric Soils in New England, Latest Version.
+Hydric Soil Technical Committee.
+As of the writing of this Ordinance the approved wetlands delineation methodology uses three parameters or factors, hydric soils, hydrophytic vegetation, and wetland hydrology.
 The precise location of a wetland boundary in any particular case shall be determined by on-site inspection of soil types and vegetation by a certified wetland scientist using the methodology required by the New Hampshire Department of Environmental Service Wetlands Bureau. - 2.
 In all cases where the rules of this Ordinance differ from those of the underlying zoning district in the Town of Milton, any conflict between such Regulations shall be resolved by applying the more-restrictive Regulation. - 3.
 Areas to be excluded from this Ordinance are: - a.
-Where the wetland or surface water is an isolated wetland smaller than three thousand (3,000) sq. ft. - b.
-The wetland or surface water is a vegetated swale or roadside ditch, a sedimentation/detention basin, an agricultural/irrigation pond, a septage lagoon, or a wetland on converted cropland. - B. Purpose The purpose of this Ordinance is to protect the public health, safety, and general welfare by controlling and guiding the use of land areas, which have been found to be subjected to high water tables for extended periods of time.
+Where the wetland or surface water is an "isolated wetland" smaller than 3,000 sq. ft.